-Welcome to the Biology Department.
+Welcome to the Biology Department

 Biology, Physics and Chemistry at Cranbrook School are taught as their own subject specialisms from Year 7 onwards.

 Key Stage 3 is taught over two years in Years 7 and 8.
 This allows GCSE to be taught over three years, starting at the beginning of Year 9.
 Year 7s are taught science by three subject specialists in purpose built laboratories.
-They receive two hours and forty five minutes of lessons a fortnight for each of the three sciences.
+They receive two hours and 45 minutes of lessons a fortnight for each of the three sciences.

-In year 7, the biology department aims to teach our pupils about cells – the basic building blocks of life.
+In Year 7, the biology department aims to teach our students about cells – the basic building blocks of life.
 They look at how they are both similar to and different from other human beings and other life forms.
 They start to understand how we fit into the whole web of life by studying basic ecology and begin to see how our successful reproduction has led to our impact on the planet.
 Further into KS3 we aim to develop curiosity about how human systems and organs function by looking at the fundamental processes of respiration, feeding, digestion and immunity.

 From Year 9 onwards, the material is GCSE standard and follows the AQA specification.
 The biology department have adapted their teaching to reflect the changes in the new GCSE syllabus which places a greater emphasis on mathematical and practical skills.
 All of the examinations are linear and do not include any coursework.